jw2249a/2017-bayes-audit/2017-code/README.md

 | Boulder-council | Dave Diddle| Ben Borg   | Sue Mee   | Jill Snead  |

 When a contest outcome includes multiple winners, they are listed in additional columns, as shown.
-(Their order is not important.)
+The order of these winners may be important.

 This file shows only the reported winners, it does not show tally information, or additional information about how the winner(s) was/were